The Fair Play Wine Trail

 Colibri Ridge Winery & Vineyard

-Colibri means hummingbird and this little cute winery has lots to hum about.
-The wines are really good and more than likely winery owner and winemaker John Alexander will be working in the tasting room/winemaking room.
+Colibri means hummingbird and this cute little winery has lots to hum about their wines.
+The wines are delicious and more than likely winery owner/winemaker John Alexander will be working in the tasting room and cellars.
 The views are terrific and this is another good spot for a picnic lunch.

 Tasting room open Friday, Saturday and Sunday from 11:00 am to 5:00 pm.